C3 Headlight Facts

-The C3 Corvette came with four sealed beam, tungsten filament incandescent headlamps in what is known as a “quad” arrangement.
+The C3 Corvette came with four sealed beams, tungsten filament incandescent headlamps in what is known as a “quad” arrangement.
 This concept was introduced in 1958.
 Two lamps dedicated to the low beam setting, with two for high beam where all four are illuminated on high beam setting only.
-At the time they were introduced this was a marked improvement over the older 1940’s vintage two head light arrangement with each lamp containing two filaments, one for low beam one for high beam.
+At the time they were introduced this was a marked improvement over the older 1940’s vintage two headlight arrangement with each lamp containing two filaments, one for low beam one for high beam.
 They are called “sealed beam” because the lamp and lens are all one piece.
-From a spectral viewpoint the light they cast is yellowish because of the temperature of the filament when energized.
+From a spectral viewpoint, the light they cast is yellowish because of the temperature of the filament when energized.

 The next brake through was the introduction of tungsten halogen lamps in 1983.
 The light they cast is yellow-white.
 The use of inert gas like iodine or bromine inside the lamp instead of just a vacuum helped in three important ways: